ida-arbeitszeit/workers-control-deployment/README.rst

 * Check for all required tools and configuration
 * Build the Docker image if not already present
 * Use single-arch build by default for faster testing
-* Support multiarch builds for cross-platform compatibility testing
+* Support multiarch builds for both supported Linux architectures (x86_64 and aarch64)
 * Clean up resources after testing is complete

 **Failure Diagnostics:**